 - Shown Their Work: Robert J. Sawyer is a dinosaur enthusiast, and strove for accuracy in the Quintaglio Ascension.
 Though the Quintaglios themselves stand in a tripod stance, have retractable claws, and can regenerate limbs, this could be attributed to the fact that they were genetically altered by the Jijaki anyway.

-- Trauma Conga Line: The reason for Afsan's continued blindness in the third book despite his eyes regenerating turns out to being due to being wracked by guilt over being chosen by the Bloodpreists over his siblings, his killing Nor Gampar during dagamant, sadness over the murders of his own children and his guilt over setting up the battle between the Blackdeath and Dybo's siblings.
+- Trauma Conga Line: The reason for Afsan's continued blindness in the third book despite his eyes regenerating turns out to be due to being wracked by guilt over being chosen by the Bloodpriests over his siblings, his killing Nor-Gampar during dagamant, sadness over the murders of his own children and his guilt over setting up the battle between the Blackdeath and Dybo's siblings.
 He gets over it thanks to Mokleb's therapy.